Common Use Cases

 Sensor metadata, necessary for interpreting and parsing the pcap data, can be collected from sensors using:

-$ ouster-cli source <SENSOR_HOSTNAME> info > <SENSOR_HOSTNAME>.json
+$ ouster-cli source <SENSOR_HOSTNAME> metadata > <SENSOR_HOSTNAME>.json

 This will generate a .json file named <SENSOR_HOSTNAME>.json with the metadata inside.
 To output it to a differently named file, simply change <SENSOR_HOSNTAME>.json to <FILL_IN_ALTERNATE_NAME>.json.
 You can also print the metadata to screen by removing > and everything after it in the command.